4 major signs you’re low on steering fluid

 / Lindleys Autocentres

-Mostly featured in modern cars, power steering is a function that allows drivers to move the vehicle with ease.
+Mostly featured in modern cars, power steering is a function that allows drivers to move the steering with ease.
 Without it, it will be more difficult than necessary to turn the wheel around a sharp bend.

 The way a power system works is through building up the pressure in the steering fluid when the steering wheel is moved.
 This pressure then transmits to the hydraulic pump before transferring to the piston, which will move the wheels in the right direction.